Breast Implants Guide: Frequently Asked Questions

 Doctors may also use 3-D imaging devices to help a woman visualize the potential changes, however this technology may not always be accurate.
 Bringing in “wish pics” and using sizers are the most helpful in determining and achieving your goals.

-Breast implant surgery typically takes between one to three hours to complete, depending on the implant used and the doctor’s particular technique.
+Breast implant surgery typically takes between one to three hours, depending on the implant used and the doctor’s technique.
 Most breast implant procedures are performed under general anesthesia (you go to sleep), but some surgeons may choose to use local anesthesia (only the treated area is numbed).

 Once you’re prepared for surgery, your doctor and the medical team will follow the predetermined surgical plan you agreed upon.
 After the procedure is over, you’ll be taken to a recovery area for a short period of observation.
 Unless your doctor thinks otherwise, you should be able to go home in your dressings and surgical bra that same day.
 Back to top

-“Breast implant recovery goes through some predictable stages,” says Beverly Hills plastic surgeon Dr. Rady Rahban.
-“Initially, the breasts are tight, swollen, and possibly very painful.
+“Breast implant recovery goes through some predictable stages,” says Dr. Rady Rahban, a Beverly Hills plastic surgeon, in this Q&A. “Initially, the breasts are tight, swollen, and possibly very painful.
 Over the next six weeks, there is a significant amount of settling.
-By three months, I would say 90% of the swelling has resolved and the breasts are soft and look more natural.
+By three months, I would say 90% of the swelling has resolved, and the breasts are soft and look more natural.
 Of course, everything has to do with your anatomy, but this is a rough guideline.”

 Why the caution?
 “Your risks, problems, and potential complications will be lowest if you follow the instructions provided by your medical team,” says Dr. Furnas.
 “Don’t ask for shortcuts, like increasing your activity sooner than recommended.
 You could compromise your result.”